 Marketing communications must not mislead the consumer by omitting material information.
 They must not mislead by hiding material information or presenting it in an unclear, unintelligible, ambiguous or untimely manner.

 Material information is information that the consumer needs to make informed decisions in relation to a product.
 Whether the omission or presentation of material information is likely to mislead the consumer depends on the context, the medium and, if the medium of the marketing communication is constrained by time or space, the measures that the marketer takes to make that information available to the consumer by other means.
-(Misleading information) and 3.9 3.9 Marketing communications must state significant limitations and qualifications.
-Qualifications may clarify but must not contradict the claims that they qualify.
-(Qualification).
+(Misleading advertising), 3.7 3.7 Before distributing or submitting a marketing communication for publication, marketers must hold documentary evidence to prove claims that consumers are likely to regard as objective and that are capable of objective substantiation.
+The ASA may regard claims as misleading in the absence of adequate substantiation.
+(Substantiation) and 3.11 3.11 Marketing communications must not mislead consumers by exaggerating the capability or performance of a product.
+(Exaggeration), but did not find them in breach.